forestgrape/coronavirus/1_introduction/suggestions.md

     Distancing reduces infection risk.

 * ### Hygiene
     Keep proper hygiene.
 Especially wash hands before eating and after toilet.
 Soap removes most pathogens and even destroys enveloped viruses such as coronaviruses or influenza viruses.
-Many microbiota, some pathogenic, are transmitted through fomites - worms nearly exclusively, bacteria often by fomites, RNA viruses sometimes but mostly by direct contact or airborne.
+Many microbiota, some pathogenic, are transmitted through fomites - worms nearly exclusively, bacteria often by fomites, RNA viruses rarely by fomites but airborne or by direct contact.
 Diseases can burden by itself and respiratory diseases can be difficult to distinguish from Covid-19.

     But do NOT rely on hygiene alone, since the majority of severe Covid [transmissions occur through air](../5_epidemiological/transmission.md).